 Waterproofing

 With a few exceptions, climbers generally limit their endeavors to days when conditions are dry and warm.
 In the world of approach shoes, breathability is a far more important factor than waterproofing.
 However, waterproofing is a nice security blanket if your climbing takes you into the mountains.
 The extra protection that comes with a waterproof and breathable membrane inserted into the shoe is great for creek crossings, surprise rainfall, or crossing snow.
 However, the extra layer adds weight and impacts breathability pretty significantly, hence why there are very few Gore-Tex models on our list.
-If you know you’re looking for a waterproof approach shoe, however, we’ve found GTX models to work consistently well, including the La Sportiva TX4 Mid GTX and Salewa Mtn Trainer 2 GTX.
+If you know you’re looking for a waterproof approach shoe, however, we’ve found Gore-Tex models to work consistently well, including the Arc’teryx Konseal FL 2 Leather GTX, Zamberlan Salathe GTX RR, and Salewa Mountain Trainer 2 GTX.
+Black Diamond's Mission Leather Mid Waterproof is also a good option for those who need the added ankle support and features their in-house BD.dry membrane.

-Recently we’ve seen an increase in the use of synthetic materials for approach shoe uppers, with models like the La Sportiva TX2 and TX3, Arc’teryx Konseal FL, and Black Diamond Mission LT.
+Recently, we’ve seen an increase in the use of synthetic materials for approach shoe uppers, with models like the La Sportiva TX2 and TX3 and Black Diamond Mission LT 2.0 and Session 2.0.
 Although you get very little water resistance from these shoes, it’s important to remember that their mesh and knit uppers wick water far better than leather and do not grow heavy when wet.
 As a result, they also dry out more quickly after a full dousing.
 For this reason, we think synthetic materials are a great option for summer travel when wet feet aren’t a threat to your safety.
 That said, we still opt for leather shoes (like the TX4) for most approaches in the mountains.

 Breathability

 In terms of breathability, approach shoes constructed with a mesh or knit upper are going to breathe better than suede or leather versions, and far better than GTX models.
-There certainly is a tradeoff, however: highly breathable shoes (like the La Sportiva TX2 Evo) are not as durable or protective as their leather counterparts (the La Sportiva Boulder X, for example), although this notion has recently been challenged by technologies such as Black Diamond’s EnduroKnit and Arc’teryx’s ripstop mesh (as seen on the Konseal FL).
-These two materials in particular have impressed us with their combination of breathability and abrasion resistance.
+There certainly is a trade-off, however: Highly breathable shoes (like the La Sportiva TX2 Evo) are not as durable or protective as their leather counterparts (the La Sportiva Boulder X, for example), although this notion has recently been challenged by designs like Black Diamond’s Mission LT 2.0 and Session 2.0, along with Arc’teryx’s ripstop mesh (as seen on the standard, non-GTX version of the Konseal FL).
+These two materials, in particular, have impressed us with their combination of breathability and abrasion resistance.

 Weight